Mega Aerodactyl – What This Raid Boss Is

 |---|---|---|---|---|---|

-| Earth Power | Ground | 100 | 50 | High | Medium DPS |
+| Earth Power | Ground | 100 | 50 | High | Solid coverage option |

-| Hyper Beam | Normal | 150 | 100 | Medium | High DPS |
+| Hyper Beam | Normal | 150 | 100 | Medium | Heavy but slow |

-| Ancient Power | Rock | 70 | 33 | Low | Weak |
+| Ancient Power | Rock | 70 | 33 | Low | Not very effective |

-| Rock Slide | Rock | 75 | 50 | High | Best move |
+| Rock Slide | Rock | 75 | 50 | High | Best charged move |

-| Iron Head | Steel | 60 | 50 | Medium | Niche |
+| Iron Head | Steel | 60 | 50 | Medium | Situational use |

-Best Charged Move: Rock Slide
+Best Charged Move: Rock Slide is the most efficient option for both raids and gyms.

 Raid Boss Moves

-Raid Boss Fast Moves
+Raid Fast Moves

 | Move | Type | Threat Level | Notes |